dendory/connix/README.txt

         Load a JSON file.
         @param filename: The filename to load from

+    logger(file)
+        Return a logger with sensible defaults.
+        @param file: Filename where to log

     max_len(text, max)
         Return a string capped at a specific length.
         @param text: The text to return